- Games and Events

 - APC Programs

-Making its debut as a Paralympic sport in 1992, Boccia tests each competitor’s degree of muscle control and accuracy.
-Competing in wheelchairs, cerebral palsy athletes throw, kick or use a chute device to propel leather balls as close as possible to a small white ball which serves as the jack (target).
+Making its debut as a Paralympic sport in 1984, Boccia tests each competitor’s degree of muscle control and accuracy.
+Competing in wheelchairs, athletes with severe impairments throw, kick or use a ramp device to propel leather balls as close as possible to a white ball which serves as the jack (target).
 Players compete in team and individual events on an equal level.

 Who is eligible for boccia?
-Athletes with a physical impairment that affect their entire body (cerebral palsy, acquired brain injury or other severe physical disabilities such as muscular dystrophy).
+Athletes with a physical impairment that affect their entire body (cerebral palsy, acquired brain injury or other severe physical impairments such as muscular dystrophy).

 What are the classes?
 Athletes are classified into one of four classes depending on their functional ability.
 The Paralympic classes in boccia are BC1-BC4.